How to Become an Epidemiologist and Enhance Public Health

 CBS News, “CDC Warns of Deadly Bacteria Found in Mississippi Soil After Two Residents Sickened”

-CDC Foundation, What is Public Health?
+CDC Foundation, What Is Public Health?

 Centers for Disease Control and Prevention, Disaster Epidemiology